Results.

 |

-A dream-based belief in witchcraft, without corroboration, does not qualify as an extenuating circumstance to avoid the death sentence.
+Dreams or a belief in witchcraft, without supporting evidence, do not constitute extenuating circumstances to avoid the mandatory death sentence.

 |